 Great for one-time downloads – think large email attachments.
 Use the send feature and include an expiration date limiting how long the recipient is able to access that file.
 With ExaVault, the links you send automatically expire in 2 weeks, but can be extended up to 60 days.

 4. Receive Folders

 Receive folders allow people to upload files to your account without being a user or having a login.
 This is a great way to let people get you the files they need to upload without having to create an account for them.
 Use a simple web form link that can be emailed or embedded directly into your website.

 With Form Builder, you can customize and embed a form to receive files to you ExaVault account directly on your website.
 Great for businesses with order forms that need files attached.

-Ditch the file sharing confusion.
-From sharing with other users and coworkers to sending and receiving files with just about anyone.
-There are ways to make file sharing meet your needs whatever the situation.
+Now you can ditch the file sharing confusion – there are ways to make file sharing meet your needs whatever the situation.
 From simple shares via link to customized forms, once you know the options, it’s easy to create the appropriate users and shares.

 Ready to share, receive and collaborate?
 Try ExaVault today!